HarryXiong24/HarryXiong24.github.io/src/en/article/recursion.md

 3. Third, find out the recursive logic.

 Suppose in one node, what should we do?
-Get left_len and right_len, and pick up the max one, and plus 1 length currently, and then return this value to next top node.
+Get left_len and right_len, and pick up the max one, and plus 1 length currently, and then return this value to the next top node.

 ```ts
 // Recursion Bottom-Up